hamk-uas/HAMK_Smart_City/README.md

 The branch ['scenario-testing'](https://github.com/hamk-uas/HAMK_Smart_City/tree/scenario-testing) includes data and scripts for scenario testing modeling.

+Both of those branches are needed to reproduce the results of the [article](https://doi.org/10.3390/en15145084).

 Package dependencies are listed in requirements.txt, and suitable .gitignore file is included in the repository.

 ### Installation